ironhacks/ironhacks-blog/content/hacks/2021-open-data-science-challenge/index.md

 We have currently planned to run two challenges:

 1. **COVID-19 Data Science Challenge Spring-Summer 2021**: Predicting visits at restaurants in Tippecanoe and Marion County, Indiana using real-time data.
 Wondering if and where you should eat out when visiting Indianpolis or Purdue University?
 This data science challenge will ask participants to predict the weekly foot traffic at restaurants in Tippecanoe and Marion County, Indiana.
 We preprocessed large, actual, granular datasets from our partners (e.g. [SafeGraph](http://safegraph.com)) and we will stream them in real-time so that you can work with almost real-time data.
 This is challenge that will run for 2 months offering participants the opportunity learn while working with real-time data.
-There are 14 submission opportunities but only the two best submission count for the final scoring.
+There are multiple submission opportunities but only the two best submission count for the final scoring.
 The submission should contain predictive statistical models as well as visualizations.
 This long-term hack is a unique opportunity to help citizens like as well as owners of small business and governments make critical decisions.
-2. **COVID-19 Data Science Challenge Summer 2021**: Monitoring and Comparing Vaccination Levels in the US.
+2. **COVID-19 Data Science Challenge Summer 2021**: Monitoring and Comparing Unemployment Levels in the State of Indiana.

 If you sign-up to our platform, you can follow along about updates and new challenges.